Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Sequential Design - GradEnt

-We first define the problem of localizing the sharp variation. \cite{sargsyan2012uncertainty} define the sharp gradient regions as the \textit{weak discontinuities}; this definition is used in the present work.
-Our goal is to numerically quantify the sharp variation region and efficiently build emulators.
-A region $D$ of weak discontinuities of function $f$ is introduced and based on a limit rate of change $l > 0$,
+We first introduce the definition of the sharp variation region $D$.
+Sargsyan et al. \cite{sargsyan2012uncertainty} defines the sharp variation regions as weak discontinuities; this definition is used in the present work.
+A region $D$ of weak discontinuities of the function $f$ is defined with respect to a limit rate of change $L > 0$,

-Consider the case where the computer model $f$ is piecewise differentiable with the (local) Lipschitz constant $L$.
-Suppose that there is a $l>L$ and a point $y$ that belong to the set $D$, then, there exists a weak discontinuous region between $\boldsymbol{x}$ and $\boldsymbol{x}'$ for the computer model $f$.
-In other cases, $D$ may contain regions without discontinuities but with significant variations.